-Brandel received his B.A.
+He received his B.A.
 (2009), M.A.
 (2013), and Ph.D.
-(2016) in Anthropology from The Johns Hopkins University, where he was a Dean’s Teaching Fellow.
+(2016) all in Anthropology from The Johns Hopkins University, where he was a Dean’s Teaching Fellow.
 In 2013, he was the inaugural University Archives Fellow at the Hamburger Archives, where he curated the papers of Sidney W. Mintz.
-From 2016 to 2017 he was a postdoctoral fellow at the institute for advanced study in Vienna, the Institute for Human Sciences, where his work focused on efforts to decolonize social theory.
+From 2016 to 2017 he was Visit Fellow at the Institut für die Wissenschaften vom Menschen (Institute for Human Sciences), the European Institute for Advanced Study in Vienna.

 Social Studies 10a: Introduction to Social Studies (Fall)

 Social Studies 10b: Introduction to Social Studies (Spring)